 Article 12(1) requires States Parties to maintain national records of export authorizations (licences, permits, or other written documents granted permission to export conventional arms) or actual exports of conventional arms covered by Article 2(1).
-States Parties can choose to maintain records of both authorizations and actual exports of conventional arms covered by Article 2(1).
-Based on an analysis of the 58 publicly available initial reports on measures to implement the ATT that were submitted by 28 February 2019, 52 States Parties maintain records on authorizations and 49 maintain records on actual exports.
+States Parties can choose to maintain records of both authorizations and actual exports of conventional arms covered by Article 2(1), which sets the minimum base for records to be kept.
+Maintaining records of conventional arms authorized for export or exported from its territory will enable a State Party fulfil its obligation to report on exports.
+ATT States Parties can also maintain records for items beyond the scope of Article 2(1).